Honors in Community Health - University of Houston

 OUR MISSION

 Honors in Community Health (HICH) seeks to build healthy communities through a multidisciplinary approach to overcoming barriers for underserved populations.
-This collaborative, student-led organization uses its understanding of the social determinants of health to explore multiple types of service: community engagement, advocacy, and research.
+This collaborative, student-led organization uses its understanding of the non-medical drivers of health to explore multiple types of service: community engagement, advocacy, and research.
 HICH provides all students at the University of Houston the opportunity to design, implement, and lead a wide variety of community health projects.
-Through support from the Honors College, HICH members are given the opportunity to pursue projects that best suit their interests, values, and goals.
+Through support from the Honors College and Community Health Workers Initiative, HICH members are given the opportunity to pursue projects that best suit their interests, values, and goals.

 hich.logo-2.png